-Figure 205 Security > Firewall > Access Control
+Figure 186 Security > Firewall > Access Control

-Table 127 Security > Firewall > Access Control
+Table 108 Security > Firewall > Access Control

 LABEL DESCRIPTION Rules Storage Space Usage This read-only bar shows how much of the Zyxel Device's memory is in use for recording firewall rules.
 When you are using 80% or less of the storage space, the bar is green.
 When the amount of space used is over 80%, the bar is red.
 Add New ACL Rule Select an index number and click Add New ACL Rule to add a new firewall rule after the selected index number.
 For example, if you select "6", your new rule becomes number 7 and the previous rule 7 (if there is one) becomes rule 8.
 This field displays the rule index number.
 The ordering of your rules is important as rules are applied in turn.
-Status This field displays the status of the ACL rule.
-A yellow bulb signifies that this ACL rule is active, while a gray bulb signifies that this ACL rule is not active.
 Name This field displays the rule name.
 Src IP This field displays the source IP addresses to which this rule applies.
 Dest IP This field displays the destination IP addresses to which this rule applies.
 Service This field displays the protocol (All, TCP, UDP, TCP/UDP, ICMP, ICMPv6, or any) used to transport the packets for which you want to apply the rule.
-Action Displays whether the firewall silently discards packets (Drop), discards packets and sends a TCP reset packet or an ICMP destination-unreachable message to the sender (Reject), or allow the passage of (Accept) packets that match this rule.
+Action Displays whether the firewall silently discards packets ( Drop ), discards packets and sends a TCP reset packet or an ICMP destination-unreachable message to the sender ( Reject ), or allow the passage of ( Accept ) packets that match this rule.
 Modify Click the Edit icon to edit the firewall rule.
 Click the Delete icon to delete an existing firewall rule.

-19.5.1 Add New ACL Rule
+18.5.1 Add New ACL Rule